joergboe/MakeItSimple/README.md

 ## Project Types

 * One To One:      C++ project    - Build executable targets from each %.cpp and %.cc source file in the project directory.
 * In Place Build:  C++ project    - Build one executable from all %.cpp and %.cc source files in the project directory.
 * Out Place Build: C++ project   - Build one executable from all %.cpp and %.cc source files in all project source directories.
 * Out Place Build: C project     - Build one executable from all %.c source files in all project source directories.
 * Out Place Build: C/C++ project - Build one executable from all C++, C and assembler source files in all project source directories.

 ## Installation

+You can execute this tool directly from the cloned/downloaded source-repository or you can install the tool.

+If you want to install the tool, download the installation script of the latest release [Releases](https://github.com/joergboe/MakeItSimple/releases) and run it.
 The release package is a self extracting script.
-Execute it and follow the instructions.
+Execute it and follow the instructions on the screen.
-You can install the tool into an arbitrary palace.
-If you want to install the tool into a system directory execute the installation script as root.
+You can install the tool into an arbitrary place.
+The preferred way is to run this script as root user and to install the tool into a system directory.
 * The default installation place for the root user is '/usr/local'
 * The default installation place or other users is '~/mktsimple'

-It is recommended to enter the location of the test framework into your PATH like:

 ## Quick Start

 * After installation you can start the project wizard 'mktsimple' from your installation directory.
-* Follow the instructions from the screen and select the option 'Create a hello world project'.
+* Follow the instructions and select the option 'Create a hello world project'.
-* Then open the created project directory and execute 'make all'.
+* Then open the created project directory in a shell and execute 'make all'.
+* To find out more about the possible options of the tool execute 'make help'
+* If the tool is not installed in the default location ('/usr/local') and the project has no local copy of the 'warning.xxx.mk files it is necessary to add the option '-I' with the path to the include directory of your installation e. g.: 'make -I ~/mktsimple/include'

 If you have any suggestions or bug reports please write a Github Issue.